kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ## Notes

 This script is designed to assist students in automating the sync process for WebTech projects and assignments on the Ashesi server.
 On macOS this script is run as a job.
-Here is how to manuever.
+Here is how to manuever:

     ```bash
     jobs # view all running jobs